awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 ## Part 5: Installing the Serial Port Driver for Bare Metal Instances<a name="install-serial-port-bare-metal"></a>

 The `i3.metal` instance type uses a PCI\-based serial device rather than an I/O port\-based serial device\.
 The latest Windows AMIs automatically use the PCI\-based serial device and have the serial port driver installed\.
 If you are not using an instance launched from an Amazon\-provided Windows AMI dated 2018\.04\.11 or later, you must install the Serial Port Driver to enable the serial device for EC2 features such as Password Generation and Console Output\.
-The latest EC2Config and EC2Launch utilities also support `i3.metal` and provide additional functionality\.
+The latest EC2Config and EC2Launch utilities also support i3\.metal and provide additional functionality\.
 Follow the steps in Part 4, if you have not yet done so\.

 **To install the serial port driver**

 1. [Download](https://s3.amazonaws.com/ec2-windows-drivers-downloads/AWSPCISerialDriver/Latest/AWSPCISerialDriver.zip) the serial driver package to the instance\.

-1. Extract the contents of the folder, open the context \(right\-click\) menu for `aws_ser.INF`, and choose **install**\.
+1. Extract the contents of the folder, open the context \(right\-click\) menu for aws\_ser\.INF, and choose **install**\.

 1. Choose **Okay**\.